Golden Goose Price Tops $0.0002 on Top Exchanges (GOLD)

-Golden Goose (GOLD) traded 0% lower against the US dollar during the 1 day period ending at 22:00 PM ET on May 14th.
-During the last seven days, Golden Goose has traded down 43.8% against the US dollar.
-One Golden Goose token can currently be bought for about $0.0002 or 0.00000001 BTC on popular exchanges.
-Golden Goose has a total market cap of $26,169.28 and approximately $150.59 worth of Golden Goose was traded on exchanges in the last day.
+Golden Goose (GOLD) traded 0.1% higher against the dollar during the 24-hour period ending at 23:00 PM ET on May 16th.
+One Golden Goose token can currently be purchased for about $0.0002 or 0.00000001 BTC on exchanges.
+Golden Goose has a market cap of $31,425.70 and approximately $308.64 worth of Golden Goose was traded on exchanges in the last day.
+In the last week, Golden Goose has traded 5.4% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.